 What is Carbanak?

 The malware is called Carbanak, which is used by Kaspersky and is an APT (Advanced Persistent Threat) style campaign whereby the attackers seem Persistent if not strictly advanced.
 The hackers are able to watch the actions of the banks’ employees and how they conduct their everyday business.
 The hackers had every detail of the banks’ work and managed to mimic their activity.
 They then transferred millions of money into their own accounts.
 Once around $10 million were transferred from an account from each bank, the fraudsters would abandon that bank forever.
-This kind of cyber crime is definitely a carefully thought over plan.
-The cyber crime in financial institutions were mostly related to hacking of customer’s accounts or some bank official releasing confidential data, but Carbanak is considered one of a kind where potential losses run in millions of dollars with banks becoming victims.
+This kind of cybercrime is definitely a carefully thought over plan.
+The cybercrime in financial institutions was mostly related to the hacking of customer’s accounts or some bank official releasing confidential data, but Carbanak is considered one of a kind where potential losses run in millions of dollars with banks becoming victims.

 What was the process the hackers followed?